nardoz-dev/LiVeSe/docs/3thdelivery/concept.md

 Indeed, we decide to exploit the benefits of IoT devices as *pervasive systems* to collect data from streets and squares, evaluate safety with our algorithm, and visualize our results with the help of Cloud Services.

-This is our mockup idea for the final User experience:
+This is our mockup that shows our idea for the final User experience:

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/2_WebAppMockup.jpg)